 In connection with neighborhood revitalization and addressing community needs, DHCD activities ranged from small business technical assistance to individual assistance in order to prevent homelessness.
-As part of our neighborhood investments over the past year, DHCD funded our non-profit partners to provide technical assistance for 1,907 small neighborhood businesses and to complete construction on façade improvement projects for 26 small businesses.
-As part of efforts to prevent homelessness, with ESG funds, emergency assistance was provided to prevent 198 households from becoming homeless.
+As part of neighborhood investments over the past year, DHCD funded non-profit partners to provide technical assistance for 2,488 small neighborhood businesses and to complete construction on façade improvement projects for 35 small businesses.

-The following Table 2 shows the District's progress from FY 2011 through 2015 in addressing the priorities set by the community:
+The following Table 2 shows the District's progress from FY2011 through FY2014 in addressing the priorities set by the community: